kfehlhauer/blg/content/about/index.md

 6/2014 – 4/2019
 ### Lead Database Architect
 #### Activision Publishing: Boulder, CO/Remote
 Championed significant advancements in Activision's analytics, model-building capabilities, and game design support.
-Innovated by introducing the use of Apache Airflow and Spark company-wide, significantly impacting the organization's data management and analytical capabilities.
+Innovated by introducing Apache Airflow and Spark company-wide, significantly impacting the organization's data management and analytical capabilities.

-Key Contributions and Responsibilities:
+Key Accomplishments and Responsiblilities:
 - Collaborating with game developers to optimize gameplay elements such as vehicles and weapons in Call of Duty: Black Ops IV through data-driven analytics
 - Collaborated with data scientists to construct models that enhanced gameplay performance
 - Boosted the Play of The Match (PTOM) simulation's performance by 20%